 Medications Used to Achieve Ovulation Induction

 No two patients' needs are the same, and IVF can be customized to meet different needs.
-Dr. Vermesh or Dr. Jovanovic will determine which fertility medication is most appropriate for you.
+Dr. Vermesh or Dr. Toloubeydokhti will determine which fertility medication is most appropriate for you.
 Common medications include:

 - Clomiphene citrate - Clomiphene citrate is an oral medication that stimulates the ovaries by blocking estrogen receptors.
 Your body interprets this as having low estrogen levels and compensates by producing more follicle-stimulating hormone (FSH), which causes superovulation.

 - Human menopausal gonadotropin - Human menopausal gonadotropin (hMG) is a fertility medication composed of FSH and luteinizing hormone (LH).
 These hormones naturally induce ovulation, and when taken in greater amounts, they can induce superovulation.
 The hMG hormone is injected, and the dosage will vary among patients.

 - Follicle-stimulating hormone - FSH can be administered with or without LH to induce ovulation.
 Some patients only require FSH for ovarian stimulation.
 FSH is administered in injectable form.

 - Human chorionic gonadotropin - Human chorionic gonadotropin (hCG) is a natural hormone that is administered 36 hours prior to egg retrieval.
 It is also known as the trigger shot because it causes the release of the eggs from the follicles.
 The hCG shot also encourages the body to release progesterone and prepare the lining of the uterus for implantation of a fertilized egg.

 - Leuprolide and synthetic gonadotropin inhibitors - These medications work by inhibiting the release of FSH and LH, and eliminate the possibility of a premature surge of LH, which could cause the eggs to be released early.